 Why Would a Water Ionizer Need a Vinegar Wash?

 - Even if you don’t live in a hard water area, with extra calcium in your water, you may need to do these periodic cleanings to keep your water ionizer clean inside.
 But, particularly if you know your water is hard, plan on doing periodic cleanings or get yourself a device or two to prevent hard water build-up.
-You can find out the hardness [TDS & Calcium levels in your water] by calling the number on your water bill.
+You can find out the hardness (calcium levels) in your water by calling the number on your water bill.

-- If your TDS is way too high [over 625ppm] you may even be smart to consider hooking in a reverse-osmosis-remineralizerwhich would then bring your TDS down to the proper range for ionization without the over-kill of too much hardness.
+- If your TDS (total dissolved solids) is way too high [over 625ppm] you may even be smart to consider hooking in a reverse-osmosis-remineralizer, which would then bring your TDS down to the proper range for ionization without the over-kill of too much hardness.

 It’s up to you to take care of your water ionizer and keep it safe and protected against scaling.

 - About 10 oz white vinegar.